-The Passport Health Management and Care Management Programs provide for the identification, assessment, stratification, and implementation of appropriate interventions for Members with chronic diseases.
+The Senior Whole Health, Health Management and Care Management Programs provide for the identification, assessment, stratification, and implementation of appropriate interventions for Members with chronic diseases.

-For additional information, please see the Health Management and Care Management headings in the Health Care Services section of this Provider Manual.
+For additional information, please refer to the Health Care Services section of this Provider Manual.